Justin-Senior/Final_project/README.md

 ## Features
 Our project implements the following features:
 1. Randomly generated terrain using voronoi cells.
 2. A  simple camera that enables you to move around and will move up and down based on the height of the terrain. <strong> Known issue </strong> is that it will crash if you get too close to the edges of the map.
+The arrow keys move the camera based on where you are looking, 'q' exits the window, and ' ' pauses.
-2. Four biomes: forests, mountains, deserts, and water.
+3. Four biomes: forests, mountains, deserts, and water.
-3. A minimap that displays an overhead of the entire map (After getting a new PC this feature is not working, still working on a fix)
+4. A minimap that displays an overhead of the entire map (After getting a new PC this feature is not working, still working on a fix)
-4. Vegetation for biomes
+5. Vegetation for biomes
-5. Textures for every surface
+6. Textures for every surface

 ## References
 1. **[LearnOpenGL Textures](https://learnopengl.com/Getting-started/Textures)**